 In connection with the 2004 project, the District established a deferred cost investment account reported in the capital projects fund.
-During the year ended September 30, 2017, the deferred cost account was used to pay debt service at the direction of the majority bondholders.
+During a prior year, the deferred cost account was used to pay debt service at the direction of the majority bondholders.

-Depreciation expense for 2017 was charged to maintenance and operations expense.
+Depreciation expense for 2019 was charged to maintenance and operations expense.